Trial Search Results

 - Suspected liver fibrosis, as defined by liver stiffness measurement (LSM), assessed by

-- Participants receiving treatment for IBD are allowed, if on a stable dose for at least
+- Participants receiving treatment for IBD are allowed, if on a stable dose from

 - Serum AST and ALT concentration ≤ 5 times the upper limit of normal